 I loved my classes.
 Loved, loved, loved.
 However, for some reason I didn’t feel ready to teach.
 I think I was insecure – a lot of people in my classes had come from teaching families and already knew so much.
 I felt stupid, insecure, and just not ready.
 It’s strange how things work out; I ended up switching my major again, this time to Public Relations with a minor in Journalism.
 I know, what the heck was I thinking?!
 Not too far into the program, I changed my mind again.
 This time for good.
 I missed being with kids, missed my classes, and really wanted a career that I felt was worthwhile to me.
 Yes, I changed my major back to Elementary Education. :) And absolutely loved it.
 No regrets.
 I loved the people I met and became wonderful friends with (and shot one of their weddings :)), I loved my professors (most of them…:)), I loved my classes, loved my student teaching experience (my cooperating teacher is now one of my closest friends (that’s her in the photo below :)) – again, it’s amazing how things work out), and I was just so happy with my decision.

 I still had school, however, so during breaks from classes my friends would see me editing engagement photos, emailing clients back, or working on my website.
 I led a double life for quite a few months and thankfully I still graduated with honors, but unlike my friends I was not applying to teaching jobs – I already had a full time job in less than a year from starting my own business.
-I still couldn’t believe how blessed I was (and I still can’t, to be honest).
 After graduation my first wedding season started and it was wonderful.
 I was able to work from home, keep my business growing, work side-by-side with Paul, and make a somewhat decent income.
-Sometimes I miss teaching, but I just know I could never give this up.
+I miss teaching, which is why I continue to teach after-school programs, but I just know I could never give this up just yet.
 I’ve learned so much since buying my first camera and I know I have so much growth ahead of me, which I love.
 I’m so beyond thankful to my amazing clients, friends and family of clients that support me, my own family and friends for showing unbelievable support, fans that I have never met that show their support, and of course, my wonderful Paul for being my biggest fan. :)

 I’m so sorry this turned out to be so long – I hope you didn’t fall asleep halfway through!
 I tend to talk/write a lot…I guess it’s that English major inside of me. :) Anyways, I’m glad I shared my story and if you’re someone who has dreams, keep pushing.
 It truly is amazing how things work out – you just have to trust, and be patient.
 As for us starting a family (another question we get all the time :)), we just say when it happens it happens.
 We know because we’re so blessed right now that we need to just have faith in whatever will happen to us in the future, near or far. :)